How often should you clean your dryer vent?

 The variables that affect frequency include:

-- Total length of the dryer vent system
+- How long your dryer vent system is

 - Type, length, and position of the transition vent behind the dryer